-Session and transaction timeouts can be easily applied to installable cloud apps by simply configuring a setting in the Applications.json file of the PowerServer REST API project.
+Session and transaction timeouts can be easily applied to installable cloud apps by simply configuring a setting in the PowerServer project configuration.
 This feature helps safeguard the application from unauthorized access when authorized users have stepped away momentarily or forgotten to log out from the system.